mlkrauz/README-Generator/README.md

 * [Questions and Contact Info](#questions-and-contact-info)

 ![Project media](./assets/Preview.png)
+A video of the project being ran can be found here: (https://drive.google.com/file/d/1rT2QOI0DWJiqeDvvXJsV6TLeckKpyrcC/view)

 ## Installation
 This package is not published to NPM at this time.
 To install, please download from github and unzip.